apache/druid/docs/operations/java.md

 ## Selecting a Java runtime

  The project team recommends Java 17.
-Although, you can use Java 11, support for it is deprecated.
+Although you can use Java 11, support for it is deprecated.

 The project team recommends using an OpenJDK-based Java distribution.
 There are many free and actively-supported distributions available, including